kenekc18/kenekc18/README.md

 - 👋 Hi, I’m @kenekc18
-- 👀 I’m interested in data science
+- 👀 I’m interested in frontend engineering
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning about web technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...